 You don’t need a Seed ‘n Feed store in your town in order to grow top-quality vegetables.
-Here is a collection of the best online sources for vegetable seeds sure to provide you with lush, bountifully producing plants for your garden.
+Here is a collection of the best places to buy vegetable seeds online, sure to provide you with lush, bountifully producing plants for your garden.

 It’s estimated that 27 million people across the U.S.A. consider gardening to be a favorite hobby.
 Gardening is the #1 hobby in the country!
 It’s not just flowers either – vegetable gardens are popular across the country.
 In fact, one in three American households grows some of their own food.
 That’s pretty remarkable if you think about it!